-Design review standards shall apply to all construction in the Rural Service Area (Arch Cape Rural Community).
+1. Design review standards shall apply to all construction in the Rural Service Area (Arch Cape Rural Community).
 Standards shall apply to new commercial or residential construction, subdivision, site development, street construction or placement of public utilities.
-(Staff note: the CAC has requested to define the design review standards here)

 Goal: To encourage the use of natural features of the land, such as existing topography and vegetation.